Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 It is unlikely Suger knew that, but the process for creating color in gemstones and glass is identical: the gems and glass are colorless.

-When white sunlight enters a colorless material that has metal impurities, the metal captures some of the rainbow colors composing sunlight.
+When white sunlight enters a colorless material with metal impurities, the metal captures some of the rainbow colors that compose sunlight.
 What comes out is one color.

 The birth of blue as the color of the Virgin Mary and France